-The development of an IAMP should consider postulated initiating events and accident sequences that could be caused by credible failures or malfunctions of SSCs, human errors, common-cause internal and external hazards, and combinations thereof.
+Postulated initiating events and accident sequences that could be caused by failures or malfunctions of SSCs, human errors, common-cause internal and external hazards, and combinations thereof should be considered.

-Challenges that are not considered in the reactor design envelope, but could potentially threaten the integrity of the containment should be practically eliminated; that is, the existing process systems, safety and control systems, complementary design features, available SSCs, and procedural provisions should make the occurrence of these challenges practically impossible.
+Challenges that are not considered in the reactor design envelope, but could threaten the integrity of the containment should be practically eliminated; that is, the existing process systems, safety and control systems, complementary design features, available SSCs, and procedural provisions should make the occurrence of these challenges practically impossible.
 For example, the installed rupture disks or relief valves that provide reliable and sufficient depressurization capability for a reactor core or vessel can eliminate the high-pressure corium ejection phenomenon and thus the possibility of direct containment heating by corium.

-Among credible events, a selected set of accident sequences that can be used to represent the consequences of each group of accident sequences should be used to obtain insights into the behaviour of the accident and to identify challenges to reactor safety functions.
+Among events, a selected set of accident sequences that can be used to represent the consequences of each group of accident sequences should be used to obtain insights into the behaviour of the accident and to identify challenges to reactor safety functions.
 This requires investigating how specific accidents will challenge safety functions and - if safety functions are lost and not restored in due time - how the accident progresses, how the fission product barriers are breached, how long it will take to reach each stage of the accident, and how severe each accident stage will be.

-In the domain of beyond-design-basis accidents (BDBA), insights into the response of the reactor to BDBAs, including severe accidents, should be obtained.
-A technical basis for SAM should document the understanding of severe accident phenomena and reactor-specific physical processes, such as core degradation, in-vessel core debris retention, ex-vessel corium spreading and coolability, molten fuel coolant interaction, molten core concrete interaction, and all known containment challenge mechanisms.
+In the domain of BDBAs, insights into the response of the reactor to BDBAs, including severe accidents, should be obtained.
+A technical basis for SAM should document the understanding of severe accident phenomena and reactor-specific physical processes, such as core degradation, invessel core debris retention, ex-vessel corium spreading and coolability, molten fuel coolant interaction, molten core concrete interaction, and all known containment challenge mechanisms.
 The technical basis should also include severe accident phenomena in spent fuel bays and multi-unit distress.
-The technical basis should be updated as necessary to reflect the state-of-the-art knowledge and experimental data obtained from applicable severe accident research programs and lessons learned from the reactors that have experienced severe core damage.
+The technical basis should be updated as necessary to reflect the state-of-the-art knowledge and experimental data obtained from severe accident research programs and lessons learned from the reactors that have experienced severe core damage.
 The updated knowledge and data should be used to evaluate the reactor ability to cope with accidents and to deduce suitable accident management strategies, provisions, procedures, and guidelines.